 The private sector faces challenges to align with the GHG emission reduction goal

-Increased demand for clean tech equipment (e.g. wind turbines and EVs) driven by EU decarbonisation policies can facilitate decarbonisation in non-EU countries through the effects of cost reductions and increased manufacturing capacity.
+Increased demand for clean tech equipment (e.g. wind turbines and electric vehicles) driven by EU decarbonisation policies can facilitate decarbonisation in non-EU countries through the effects of cost reductions and increased manufacturing capacity.
 In addition, expertise gained in deploying low-emission equipment in the EU can benefit non-EU countries through the expansion of EU-based companies and workers into non-EU markets.
-An important barrier may be related to the accessibility of critical raw materials, and to the geopolitical implications as imports are sourced from a limited number of countries.
-Dependency on few suppliers, in some cases, can challenge the operationalization of specific targets or the uptake of specific technologies (see the dedicated TA for more details) Accessibility to critical raw materials (CRMs): compensatory mechanisms can improve the penetration of in the private sector and at the same time address energy poverty.
+An important barrier may be related to the accessibility of critical raw materials, and to the geopolitical implications, as imports are sourced from a limited number of countries.
+Dependency on few suppliers, in some cases, can challenge the operationalization of specific targets or the uptake of specific technologies (see paragraph 3.3.3, “Critical Raw Materials for the green transition”).
+Accessibility to critical raw materials (CRMs): compensatory mechanisms can improve the penetration of clean technology in the private sector and at the same time address energy poverty.

 Companies have not been obliged to disclose their emissions and if they do they might use different reporting systems [13].
-However, since January 2023, the Corporate Sustainability Reporting Directive (CSRD) entered into force and a broader set of large companies, as well as listed SMEs, will now be required to report on sustainability
+However, since January 2023, the Corporate Sustainability Reporting Directive (CSRD) entered into force and a broader set of large companies, as well as listed SMEs, will now be required to report on sustainability.

 Potential enablers include: